MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/organization/New-PartnerApplication.md

 ```

 ## DESCRIPTION
 You can configure partner applications such as Microsoft SharePoint to access Exchange resources.
 Use the New-PartnerApplication cmdlet to create a partner application configuration for an application that needs to access Exchange resources.
-For details, see Plan Exchange 2016 integration with SharePoint and Skype for Business.
+For details, see Plan Exchange 2016 integration with SharePoint and Skype for Business (https://technet.microsoft.com/en-us/library/jj150480.aspx).

 We recommend that you use the Configure-EnterprisePartnerApplication.ps1 script in the %ExchangeInstallPath%Scripts folder to configure partner applications.